Circuitoah/ERICCa/README.md

 A reaction code that calculates nucleus-nucleus reaction cross section in the eikonal framework using nuclear densities as inputs.

-## quick start
+## Quick start
 ```
  pip install ERICCa
 ```
-The release versions of the package are hosted at [INSERT]
+The release versions of the package are hosted at https://github.com/Circuitoah/ERICCa

 ## Tutorials